 Wearing a dirt bike helmet on the street is legal, and at the same time, it can be illegal also.
 If the dirt bike helmets get DOT or with some other standard stickers, that means it’s legal for wearing on the roads.
 A low-quality dirt bike helmet that does not have any permission sticker is completely illegal for the streets.
 However, wearing a dirt bike helmet on the street is never recommended.

 In this article, I am going to provide you with various information about wearing dirt bike helmets while riding on the streets.
 Then, by reading this entire article, you’ll know how to identify a DOT-certified dirt bike helmet.
 And in the end, I reveal my opinion about it.
-You can get the best dirt bike helmet under 200 dollars that is DOT certified and legal to use on the street.

 Anyway, if you don’t want to face any police cases due to wearing the wrong helmet on the road, consider finishing this article: